MikaAK/angular-safeguard/README.md

 Wrapper around sessionStorage, localStorage and cookies for angular.
 If both are unavailable will use an in memory storage.

 Expiry is also implemented for all drivers not just cookies

+***Breaking Changes in 2.0:***
+> With 2.0 this library supports AoT.
+As a result there was two options, one to create a
+> storage type for each different storage, and two to change `set/get` and other methods
+> to explicitly use a driver.
+> The latter means we can still provide in-memory fallback without
+> the hassle of you writing conditions everywhere.
+> All methods on locker now have an extra param for storage type such as `get(DRIVERS.SESSION, 'key')`

 ## Getting Started
 ```bash